-This is an important characteristic, since like all Asians, the Thais don’t love swimming nor sunbathing.
+This is an important characteristic since, like all Asians, the Thais don’t love swimming or sunbathing.
 Thanks to this particularity the beaches are often deserted, especially in the further parts of the island.

 The other beaches are far less visited compared to Sai Kaew.
 Those considered the most beautiful with white sand and clear water are Ao Phai, a true oasis where you can relax and immerse yourself in nature, and Ao Wai Beach, surrounded by coconut trees.

 The only beach located on the west of the island is Ao Prao, often called Paradise Beach.
 Around the beach are three luxury resorts, among which is the Lima Coco Resort.
 The beach is only 200 meters long and is considered one of the most peaceful on the whole island.

 Most of the available activities have to do with the water, such as snorkeling and diving.